ffrafat/bangla-font-previewer/README.md

 ---

-## 🇧🇩 Built with ❤️ for the Bengali dev & design community
+## 🇧🇩 Built with ❤️ for the Bengali Dev & Design Community